juanmcloaiza/astroquery/docs/eso/eso_apex.rst

     282296
      [astroquery.eso.core]

-We can now query for the APEX Quick Look products using the APEX proposal ID (``project_id``) we retrieved from the previous query.
+And now, query for the APEX Quick Look products using the APEX proposal ID (``project_id``) we retrieved from the previous query.

 .. doctest-remote-data::